mortalglitch/reflections-cyoa/README.md

 Text Effects - pmtext - https://github.com/ChillyCider/pmtext/tree/master - WTFPLv2 license

+Please note for the text effects library I included it has been updated from it's original to support Python 3.

 ### Known issues
 - There has been a noted issue with some Desktops and Window Managers where a Focus issue triggers odd mouse/button behavior in pygame.
 I believe my current implementation has fixed it but if it come back please file an issue and let me know.